What Is Cryptocurrency Mining and How Does It Work?

 Graphics Processing Units (GPUs) are designed to process a wide range of applications simultaneously.
 While they're typically used for video games or graphics rendering, they can also be used for mining.

-GPUs are relatively inexpensive and more flexible than the popular ASIC mining hardware.
-They can be used to mine some altcoins but their efficiency depends on the mining difficulty and algorithm.
+GPUs are relatively inexpensive and more flexible than highly specialized mining hardware.
+GPUs can be used to mine some altcoins, but their efficiency depends on the mining difficulty and algorithm.

 ASIC mining